-The Woodland Halls are traditional hallway style with to bathrooms on each wing and a small kitchenette on the first floor.
-All residence halls are equipped with study lounges, laundry rooms, computer access and high-speed access to the Internet.
+All residence halls are equipped with study lounges, laundry room, and high-speed internet access.

-As a resident of one of these halls, you are a member of a residential community.
-Your primary community consists of you and your roommates.
-This community further extends to include residents of your floor, hall and entire residence halls complex.
-With other community members' help and that of your residence hall staff members, you can work to make your residence hall your home.
-The key is to communicate and work together to build a positive environment that recognizes academic achievement and performance as the common purpose for attending SUNY College at Old Westbury.
-Before you act, remember to consider the impact of your behavior on the lives of your fellow community members.
+As a resident student, you are part of a larger residential community, which includes your room, suite, floor, hall and entire residence halls complex.
+With the support of your fellow community members and residence hall staff, you can make your residence hall a home.
+The key is to communicate and work together to build a positive environment that supports academic achievement and performance as the common goal of attending SUNY Old Westbury.
+Before you act, always consider the impact of your actions on the lives of your fellow community members.

-Living at the College at Old Westbury will provide you with the opportunity to meet and communicate with a variety of people from any different backgrounds and life-styles.
-The interactions you have with these people may well be one of the most important aspects of your college career.
-As a resident student you are encouraged to freely and actively explore, listen and learn from these experiences and to be willing to share your own in return.
+Living at SUNY Old Westbury offers you the opportunity to meet and interact with a diverse array of people from different backgrounds and lifestyles.
+These interactions can be one of the most enriching aspects of your university experience.
+As a resident student, you are encouraged to actively explore, listen, learn, and to share your own experiences with others.

-The Office of Residential Life has provided staff, facilities, policies and procedures to help you make the most of your residence hall experience.
-Your level of involvement in your residential community, as well as the wider OW community, will have an important impact on your personal development and those around you.
+The Office of Residential Life provides staff, facilities, policies and procedures to help you make the most of your residence hall experience.
+Your level of involvement in both your residential community and the wider SUNY Old Westbury community will significantly impact your personal development and those around you.